kyleyannelli/KMusicBot/README.md

 SPOTIFY_CLIENT_ID="YOUR_SPOTIFY_CLIENT_ID"
 SPOTIFY_SECRET_ID="YOUR_SPOTIFY_SECRET_ID"

+# The token to allow a websocket connection to core.
+Please note, while having a static authentication token is inherently less secure, this is entirely read-only, and non-sensitive data.
+However, you should still proxy the connection when going across a network.
+WEBSOCKET_TOKEN="GenerateAToken"

 # The following are for number of threads for the bot's services.
 #   If you are unsure about this, leave it as 10 (default)
 #   If you are CERTAIN this will run in only one server, or you are tight on resources, set each to 1